-Notice that the etymology of the compound 'satipaṭṭhāna' reflects quite closely the satipaṭṭhāna method itself.
-Nothing in the term suggests the practice of contemplation (anupassanā) as opposed to any other skillful practice.
-Nonetheless, the term satipaṭṭhāna is almost always used with reference to contemplative practice.
-To avoid confusion, I will clearly distinguish, where appropriate in what follows, "the satipaṭṭhāna method" from "the satipaṭṭhāna (contemplative) practice."
+Notice that the etymology of the compound 'satipaṭṭhāna' reflects quite closely the satipaṭṭhāna method itself, but the practice of contemplation (anupassanā) only incidentally through its incorporation of the satipaṭṭhāna method, even though the term satipaṭṭhāna is almost always used with reference to the practice.
+To avoid confusion, I will clearly distinguish, in what follows, "the satipaṭṭhāna method" from "the satipaṭṭhāna (contemplat-ive) practice."

-Mastery is the dominating influence in all this.
+Proficiency is the dominating influence in all this.
 This is why we call in an expert to do a difficult task.
-And so it is with Buddhist practice: And how is mastery its [the spiritual life's] authority?
+And so it is with Buddhist practice:

+And how is proficiency its [the spiritual life's] authority?

-Mastery is internally well-attentive: 'In just such a way I will fulfill the training pertaining to good conduct that I have not yet fulfilled, or assist with wisdom in various respects the training pertaining to good conduct that I have fulfilled.'
+Proficiency is internally well-attentive: 'In just such a way I will fulfill the training pertaining to good conduct that I have not yet fulfilled, or assist with wisdom in various respects the training pertaining to good conduct that I have fulfilled.'

-Mastery is internally well-attentive: 'In just such a way I will scrutinize with wisdom the teachings that I have not yet scrutinized, or assist with wisdom in various respects the Dhamma that I have scrutinized.
+Proficiency is internally well-attentive: 'In just such a way I will scrutinize with wisdom the teachings that I have not yet scrutinized, or assist with wisdom in various respects the Dhamma that I have scrutinized.
 (AN 4.245)

-The phrase "mastery is ... well-attentive" is sati su-upaṭṭhitā hoti, which (putting aside su- 'well') is cognate with satipaṭṭhāna.
-Notice that two tasks are cited here (there are two more tasks in the complete passage) to which mastery is attentive: training in good conduct and scrutinizing the Dhamma.
-The first pertains to developing and cultivating ethics, and the second to the contemplative practice of satipaṭṭhāna itself.
+The phrase "proficiency is ... well-attentive" is sati su-upaṭṭhitā hoti, which (putting aside su- 'well') is cognate with satipaṭṭhāna.
+Notice that two tasks are cited here (there are two more tasks in the complete passage) to which proficiency is attentive: training in good conduct and scrutinizing the Dhamma.
+The first pertains to developing and cultivating ethics, and the second to wisdom, the second seemingly the specific contemplative practice of satipaṭṭhāna itself.
 Therefore sati sūpaṭṭhitā hoti with respect to both tasks refers to the more general satipaṭṭhāna method, not to the more specific contemplative practice that goes by that name.

-3. Mastery-comprehension
+Proficiency-comprehension

-We should note that sati-upaṭṭhāna 'mastery-attentiveness' exists alongside another similar and common compound, sati-sampajañña 'mastery-comprehension.'
-This second compound refers to the two central factors of the satipaṭṭhāna method, but omits ardency and unhinderedness.
+We should note that sati-upaṭṭhāna 'proficiency-attentiveness' exists alongside another similar and common compound, sati-sampajañña 'proficiency-comprehension.'
+Notice that this second compound refers to the two central factors of the satipaṭṭhāna method but omits ardency and unhinderedness, though it certainly suggests the entire method.
 This compound occurs widely, for instance, in association with contemplation:

-This is Nanda's mastery-comprehension: Nanda knows feelings as they originate, as they remain present, as they disappear; he knows perceptions as they originate, as they remain present, as they disappear; he knows thoughts as they originate, as they remain present, as they disappear.
-That is Nanda's mastery-comprehension.
+This is Nanda's proficiency-comprehension: Nanda knows feelings as they arise, as they remain present, as they disappear; he knows perceptions as they arise, as they remain present, as they disappear; he knows thoughts as they arise, as they remain present, as they disappear.
+That is Nanda's proficiency-comprehension.
 (AN 8.9 iv168)

-Mastery-comprehension is particularly common in association with ethical practices.
+Proficiency-comprehension is particularly common in association with ethical practices.
 14 Here it is with shame and conscience:

-Bhikhus, when there is no mastery-comprehension, for one deficient in mastery-comprehension, shame and conscience lack their proximate cause.
+Bhikkhus, when there is no proficiency-comprehension, for one deficient in proficiency-comprehension, shame and conscience lack their proximate cause.
 (AN 8.81 iv336)